Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to cause a denial-of-service condition, change system configurations, inject arbitrary code, and change admin credentials.
+Successful exploitation of these vulnerabilities could allow an attacker with administrative privileges to execute arbitrary code on the affected device.

 3. TECHNICAL DETAILS